Julia Schmidt, Principal Investigator

 Jasleen Grewal, PhD Student

-Jasleen Grewal is a PhD student in Rehabilitation Science at University of British Columbia and a registered occupational therapist.
+Jasleen Grewal is a PhD candidate in the Rehabilitation Sciences program at UBC and a registered occupational therapist.
 Jasleen’s research is informed by her clinical experience.
-Her research focuses on use of virtual reality in neurorehabilitation.
-Specifically, she is interested in understanding the efficacy of virtual reality, as well as the experiences of clinicians and patients when using virtual reality.
+Her research focuses on investigating the feasibility of novel interventions in neurorehabilitation.
+Specifically, she is interested in understanding the feasibility of virtual reality interventions, as well as the experiences of clinicians and patients when using virtual reality.
 Additionally, Jasleen has a special interest in mental health rehabilitation and its relation to brain injury and substance use.
 In her spare time, Jasleen likes to read, bake and spend time with her puppy.

 E-mail: jgrewa08@student.ubc.ca